A smooth clinical onboarding for distressed parents

 Outcomes:

-80% onboarding completion rate
+80% onboarding completion rate (70-85 questions depending on assessment branching)

 Greater alignment across teams on how onboarding should balance clarity, speed, and emotional support